dev-guy/geo/README.md

 - Using Ash with a custom supervised GenServer with retry logic
 - Defining custom resource actions including manual reads and map actions
-- DRY: Reuable attribute definitions via macros
+- Reuable attribute definitions via macros
-- A NOT NULL column (slug) that is computed automatically (via a custom change) if not provided
+- NOT NULL columns (slug) that are computed via a custom change if not provided
 - Seeding data using bulk upsert
 - Custom supervision strategy with delayed restart for database-dependent services